neathryn/neathryn.github.io/README.md

 Experienced in Java, Python, and Lua.
 Semi-introduced to C++ and, Ruby (learning more thoroughly).

-I'm currently taking time from 3D modeling commissions to focus on better repologized 3D models using Blender and higher quality custom textures
+I'm currently taking time from 3D modeling commissions to focus on making better retopologized 3D models using Blender and higher-quality custom textures

 My Discord is @rlji for inquiries.